dumberjs/dumber-gist/README.md

 ### Local DNS for gist.dumber.local

-Add following line to `/etc/hosts`, this turns on few DNS entry locally.
+Add following line to `/etc/hosts`, this turns on few DNS entries locally.

 ```sh
 # Use localhost for dumber-gist